Last updated:

 Protection

-The protection and security of children are also major concerns.
-The UN Children’s Fund (UNICEF) states that 300,000 children across eastern Libya have been exposed to Storm Daniel.
+The UN Children’s Fund (UNICEF) said 300,000 children across eastern Libya have been exposed to Storm Daniel.
 In addition to the risks of disease, malnutrition and learning disruptions, UNICEF says that, “children who lose their parents or become separated from their families are more exposed to protection risks, including violence and exploitation.”

 Shelter